-This SALSA MLPA probemix P002 BRCA1 is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P002 BRCA1 is an in vitro diagnostic (IVD)1

 for the detection of deletions or duplications in the human BRCA1

 gene in genomic DNA isolated from human peripheral whole blood specimens.
-P002 BRCA1 is intended to confirm a potential cause and clinical diagnosis for hereditary breast and ovarian cancer (HBOC).
-This product can also be used for molecular genetic testing of at-risk family members.
+P002 BRCA1 is intended to confirm a potential cause for and clinical diagnosis of hereditary breast and ovarian cancer (HBOC) syndrome and for molecular genetic testing of at-risk family members.

 Copy number variations (CNVs) detected with the P002 BRCA1 probemix should be confirmed with the SALSA MLPA P087 BRCA1 Confirmation probemix or a different technique.
-In particular, copy number changes detected by only a single probe always require validation by another method.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in the BRCA1

 gene are point mutations, none of which will be detected by MLPA.
 It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis.